ru-fix/aggregating-profiler/README.md

 All metrics names ends with suffixes: min, max, sum, avg.
 This suffix could be used as a suggestion to specify how storage could compress cold data.

+## Tags
+Tag is a key-value pair.
+Similar to lables in Prometheus or tags in InfluxDB

 ## Metric reporting
 How to register Profiler Reporter and start to record metrics to external storage.